<> <> <> <>

 Can Ozempic be used for weight loss?

 And, as a GLP-1 agonist, it slows down the emptying of your stomach into the rest of your digestive system.
+It also helps you feel fuller for longer and enhances your body's blood sugar level control.
+When combined with a reduced-calorie diet and increased exercise, GLP-1 medications like Wegovy can help you lose body weight.

 Are there any side effects of Ozempic?

 Like all medications, Ozempic is not immune to side effects.
-The most common side effects of Ozempic are nausea, vomiting, diarrhoea, stomach (abdominal) pain, and constipation.
+The most common side effects of Ozempic are nausea, vomiting, diarrhoea, stomach (abdominal) pain, fatigue, and constipation.

 • Inflammation of your pancreas